Graduate Diploma in Law (GDL) GDL

 - 1 year

 Course ContentIn just one year, you will study the seven core foundation subjects that you would cover during a qualifying undergraduate law degree.
 The academic programme and examinations are of first degree level and will involve work that is normally studied by undergraduates over at least 18 months.
-We place a strong emphasis on growing your analytical and research skills to ensure you are fully prepared for practice.
+A strong emphasis is placed on growing your analytical and research skills to ensure you are fully prepared for practice.

-In addition to the foundation subjects, you will study another academic law subject unique to City - Introduction to Legal Ethics.
-This subject allows you to reflect on the ethical challenges that you might face as a lawyer in practice.
+In addition to the foundation subjects, students take another academic law subject unique to City: Introduction to legal ethics.
+This subject directs students' attention towards the ethical challenges which lawyers might face in practice and to the values which characterise the profession.

 Teaching and Assessment